zorjen122/zemu/README.md

-### `TODO`
+### TODO

 ------

-- Implement JIT optimization by compiling instructions that support optimization conditions after the C++ code generates assembly code.
+- Implement Just-in-Time (JIT) optimization by compiling instructions that support optimization conditions after generating assembly code in C++.
-- Add support for RISC-V32 to allow for porting the simulator to multiple systems.
+- Add support for RISC-V32 to enable porting the simulator to multiple systems.
-- Add simulator window and extended functions.
+- Incorporate a simulator window and extend functionalities.